ElliotKillick/qvm-create-windows-qube/README.md

             - This would allow us to interchange data between Dom0 and the VM without worrying about the potential for command injection or another Shellshock
 - [ ] Automatically select which answer file to use based on Windows ISO characteristics gathered from the `wiminfo` command (Currently a WIP; see branch)
     - `wiminfo` works just like DISM on Windows
-    - [ ] Once core admin is extended to allow for libvirt XML templates (answer files) becomes possible (previous todo), we can also securely read the answer file from the ISO without even having to mount it as a loop device using [`libguestfs`](https://libguestfs.org)
+    - [ ] Once core admin is extended to allow for libvirt XML templates (answer files) becomes possible (previous todo, it's a blocking issue), we could also securely read the characteristics of the install.wim from the ISO without even having to mount the ISO as a loop device using [`libguestfs`](https://libguestfs.org)
         - I've also seen `libguestfs` used on QEMU/KVM so it's definitely a good candidate for this use case
-        - Note that `libguestfs` cannot write (an answer file) to an ISO which is why we cannot use this library until we no longer need to create a whole new ISO to add the answer file to it
+        - Note that `libguestfs` cannot write (an answer file) to an ISO which is why we there's no point in using using this library until we no longer need to create a whole new ISO to add the answer file to it
 - [x] Follow [this](https://www.whonix.org/wiki/Other_Operating_Systems) Whonix documentation to make Windows-Whonix-Workstation
-- [ ] Add functionality for `create-media.sh` to add MSUs (Microsoft Update standalone packages) to be installed during the Windows PE pass ("Installing updates...") of Windows setup
+- [ ] Add functionality for `create-media.sh` to add MSUs (Microsoft Update standalone packages) to be installed during the Windows PE pass (specifically "Installing updates...") of Windows setup
-    - We could fix currently not working QWT installation for old Windows 7 SP1 and Windows Server 2008 R2 ISOs using [KB4474419](https://github.com/QubesOS/qubes-issues/issues/3585#issuecomment-521280301) to add SHA-256 driver signing support
+    - We could fix currently not working QWT installation for old Windows 7 SP1 and Windows Server 2008 (non-R2) ISOs using [KB4474419](https://github.com/QubesOS/qubes-issues/issues/3585#issuecomment-521280301) to add SHA-256 driver signing support
         - The other option is to have Xen sign their drivers with SHA-1 as well, which other driver vendors seem to do, but is not ideal from a security standpoint
-    - Allows us to get rid of `allow-drivers.vbs` hack by fixing SHA-256 automatic driver installation bug in newer versions of Windows 7 with KB2921916 (see `allow-drivers.vbs` for details)
+    - Allows us to get rid of `allow-drivers.vbs` hack by fixing SHA-256 *automatic* driver installation bug in newer versions of Windows 7 with KB2921916 (see `allow-drivers.vbs` for details)
         - This Windows bug was intentionally patched and unpatched by Microsoft in an attempt to force enterprises to upgrade to Windows 10
     - Patch a couple Windows security bugs?
         - Patch BlueKeep for Windows 7 out of the box